-NOTE 13.
+NOTE 12.
 PRIOR PERIOD ADJUSTMENTS

-A prior period adjustment of \$5,409 was made to increase the Electric Utility's, including Public Benefits, net position.
-The adjustment was made to reflect the prior period costs related to pension.
+A prior period adjustment of (\$328) was made to decrease the Electric Utility's, including Public Benefits, net position.
+The OPEB payable of \$7,905 in 2017 was eliminated due to the implementation of GASB 75.
+The payable was the cumulative difference between annual OPEB costs and the Electric's contribution.
+The adjustment was made to reflect the prior period costs related to other post-employment benefits.
 The restatement of beginning net position is as follows:

-Net position at July 1, 2018, as previously stated \$ 505,412 Pension related adjustments 5,409 Net position at July 1, 2018, as restated \$ 510,821
+Net position at July 1, 2017, as previously stated \$ 484,201 Other post-employment benefits adjustment (328) Net position at July 1, 2017, as restated \$ 483,873